couchbase/kv_engine/docs/dcp/documentation/commands/snapshot-marker.md

    backfill or is sent from the CheckpointManager.
 2) Snapshot markers from backfills other than the first in the stream will send the starting sequence number of the backfill as the start-seqno
-3) SyncReplication enabled streams only:
-   Snapshots sent from the CheckpointManager will set the start-seqno to the snapshot start seqno of the Checkpoint object if the stream supports the SyncReplication feature.
+3) Snapshots sent from the CheckpointManager will set the start-seqno to the snapshot start seqno of the Checkpoint object.
 The client may or may not see the mutation with that seqno due to de-dupe.
 This is required as SyncReplication consumers need Disk snapshot start-seqnos to reflect the full extent of the original snapshot rather than just the set of mutations sent.

 In the case of 1, this is not consistent with the in-memory case, but is consistent with stream-request semantics.
 For example: